joshatron/Tak-Server/README.md

 It can keep track of friends and allow them to play games against each other.
 It can also set up random games against random players.

 The API is described [here](api.md).
-A summary of the methods are mentioned below:
+A summary of the methods are described below:

 | Call              | Description                                           |
 |-------------------|-------------------------------------------------------|